Gkkumar2/Growth-Analysis-on-online-learning-platform/README.md

 #### **Key Insights**
 - **Stability**: Subscriptions stable over the last 30 days.

 - **Churn Rate**: Monthly churn ~**25%**.

 - **Retention Patterns**: Growth driven by resurrected and retained users.

 #### **Recommendations**
-- 🎁 **Churn Reduction Strategy**: Introduce loyalty rewards and retention offers.
+- 🎁 **As a churn reduction stratergy, loyalty rewards and also retention offers can be introduced**.
-- 📧 **Increase Engagement Touchpoints**: Regular emails and in-app notifications.
+- 📧 **Engagement touchpoints can be enhanced by utilizing regular emails and also in-app notifications**.
-- 📊 **Analyze Resurrected Users**: Identify characteristics for future campaigns.
+- 📊 **Resurrected users needs to be identified to study characteristics and plan future campaigns**.

 ---